Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 cryptsetup --help

-Close device (remove mapping)
+Close LUKS device (remove mapping)

 cryptsetup close /dev/mapper/lvmlmde

-Show device status
+Show LUKS device status

 cryptsetup status /dev/mapper/lvmlmde